zama-ai/fhevm/docs/guides/decrypt.md

 # Decrypt
+This document provides a guide on performing asynchronous decryption using the `GatewayCaller` contract in Solidity, covering the necessary setup, usage, and detailed function explanations.

+## Overview
 The decryption operation is asynchronous.
 To use it, your contract must extend the `GatewayCaller` contract.
 This will import automatically the `Gateway` solidity library as well.
 See the following example:

 ```solidity